BookingBug/dev.bookingbug.com/docs/rest-api/company.md

 # Company

 The company end-point will show all of the links and properties of a company.
 If you have a parent/child setup, you can define the parent company ID and all the child companies will be embedded in the response.
 This is an admin API call so you'll need to authenticate and provide the auth-token in the header.
-Using the Company API endpoint, it is possible to: `read`, `update`, `delete`, `find a company by reference`, `retrieve settings` and `retrieve addresses`.
+Using the Company API endpoint, it is possible to: `read`, `update`, <a href:"Delete">`delete`</a>, `find a company by reference`, `retrieve settings` and `retrieve addresses`.

 <pre>GET /api/v1/admin/{company_id}/company</pre>